mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> HDFS Lab: Replicate to another cluster

 * Choose a replication partner in class
-* Name a directory for your partner to use
+* Configure a replication directory for your lab partner
-* Teragen a small file and back it up to your partner's cluster
+* Teragen a ~400MB file
+    * Replicate to the directory your partner made for you
+* Email a screenshot showing

 ---
 <div style="page-break-after: always;"></div>

 ## <center> HDFS Lab: Test HDFS performance

-* Follow the steps outlined in [Michael Noll's blog article](http://www.michael-noll.com/blog/2011/04/09/benchmarking-and-stress-testing-an-hadoop-cluster-with-terasort-testdfsio-nnbench-mrbench/).
+* Use the steps outlined in [Michael Noll's blog](http://www.michael-noll.com/blog/2011/04/09/benchmarking-and-stress-testing-an-hadoop-cluster-with-terasort-testdfsio-nnbench-mrbench/) as a guide.
+* Run terasort twice
+    * Use the time command to capture each run
+    * terasort the file you created in the previous lab
-    * Consult the instructors if you are not sure what to do.
+    * terasort the replicated file you received
+* Email the results of these runs, including the time results.
+    * You can omit the task completion percentages from the output.

 ---
 <div style="page-break-after: always;"></div>

 ## <center> HDFS Lab: Enable HDFS HA

-* Completing this lab will depend on the resources available in your AWS cluster.
-* Find and use the CM Wizard for enabling HA.
+* Use the CM Wizard to enable HA
+* Capture/email your HDFS service main page when complete
+* Add an "instructor" user in CM
+    * Assign the Operator role
-* Find the log that records this change
+    * Use the password cloudera
-    * Prepare to show this to your instructors as evidence of completion
+* Email the URL to your CM instance when this account is ready

 ---
 <div style="page-break-after: always;"></div>